$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Abstract

 \section{Abstract}

-We provide a new general scheme for the geometric quantisation of $\Sp(1)$-symmetric hyper-K\"ahler manifolds, considering Hilbert spaces of holomorphic sections with respect to the complex structures in the hyper-K\"ahler 2-sphere.
-Under properness of an associated moment map, or other finiteness assumptions, we construct unitary quantum (super) representations of central extensions of certain subgroups of Riemannian isometries preserving the 2-sphere, and we study their decomposition in irreducible components.
-We apply this quantisation scheme to hyper-K\"ahler vector spaces, the Taub--NUT metric on $\mathbb{R}^4$, moduli spaces of framed $\SU(r)$-instantons on $\mathbb{R}^4$, and partly to the Atiyah--Hitchin manifold of magnetic monopoles in $\mathbb{R}^3$
+We provide a new general scheme for the geometric quantisation of $\Sp(1)$-symmetric hyperk\"ahler manifolds, considering Hilbert spaces of holomorphic sections with respect to the complex structures in the hyperk\"ahler 2-sphere.
+Under properness of an associated moment map, or other finiteness assumptions, we construct unitary quantum (super) representations of groups acting as certain Riemannian isometries preserving the 2-sphere, and we study their decomposition in irreducible components.
+We apply this quantisation scheme to hyperk\"ahler vector spaces, the Taub--NUT metric on $\mathbb{R}^4$, moduli spaces of framed $\SU(r)$-instantons on $\mathbb{R}^4$, and partly to the Atiyah--Hitchin manifold of magnetic monopoles in $\mathbb{R}^3$.

 { }